-I would only restore the anchoring putt stroke rule, banned in 2016.
+I would only restore the anchoring putting stroke rule, banned in 2016.
 This rule doesn’t affect my golf at all, but I think it would be fair for those golfers whose disability requires long putters.

 Competition and philosophy: EDGA and its golf highlanders?

 There are golfers who go beyond competition and become heroes.
-I’m not talking about Tiger, Rory, Justin, Lee, Sergio, Erik or Padraig… I’m talking about Jean-Marie, Sebas, Terry, Christophe, Jurgen, Ze Pedro, Christian, Ivgi, Jens, Roberto and many others who play on a Paragolfer.
+I’m not talking about Tiger, Rory, Justin, Lee, Sergio, Erik or Padraig.
+I’m talking about Jean-Marie, Sebas, Terry, Christophe, Jurgen, Ze Pedro, Christian, Ivgi, Jens, Roberto and many others who play in a Paragolfer.
 These brave athletes playing golf on an adapted wheelchair are amazing and lead any other golfer to understand what dedication to sport and competition means.
 Furthermore, they show many others that nothing can stop one’s will.

 What “Good first take!” means to you?

 This is my contribution to a book published a few years ago where I was asked to write my early epitaph along with other personalities.
-I thought of this phrase as a synthetic combination of my work (I am now director in my audio production company) and my fulfilled life.
+I thought of this phrase as a synthetic combination of my work (I am now a director in my audio production company) and my fulfilled life.

 Some general questions: